 - Perfect for EAL students – children that are completely new to English can work straightaway, for example, on the ‘Everyday Vocabulary’ lists

 - Wordshark course – a general spelling course starting with letter sounds and simple words, which continues systematically to long, difficult words.
-There’s also an option to choose a phonics approach.

 - Curriculum 2014 England: spellings – follows the English government’s spellings for KS1 and KS2 – including the statutory lists, and practice for the Year 1 Phonics Screening Check.